-As a painter Sandra is largely influenced by the work of Tom Thomson.
-Her strength in painting is thanks in part to her initial interest in drawing, which she accredits to the comic book illustrations of Roger Cruz.
+As a painter Sandra is largely influenced by the works of Tom Thomson and Emily Carr, as well as the Group of Seven.
+Her strength in art and the skill set required to create it is thanks in a large part to her initial interest in drawing, which she accredits to the uncountable hours spent replicating the comic book illustrations of Roger Cruz in her adolescence.

-Sandra attended Langara College from 2001 to 2003 where she was a member of the women?s basketball team while enrolled in the two-year fine arts program.
-She graduated with a Diploma of Fine Arts and immediately became involved with a six-month government funded public art program where she and other young artists designed, created, and installed the tile mosaic in the North Vancouver?s Lonsdale Quay fountain.
+Sandra attended Langara College from 2001 to 2003 where she was a member of the women’s basketball team while enrolled in the two-year fine arts program.
+She graduated with a Diploma of Visual Arts and immediately became involved with a six-month government funded public art program where she and other young artists designed, created, and installed the sea life themed tile mosaic in North Vancouver’s Lonsdale Quay fountain.
 After the program came to a close she completed a Certificate of Multimedia from UBC Continuing Studies partnered with Emily Carr.
 In 2005 Sandra returned to her artistic roots enrolling in the visual arts program at the University of Victoria.
-She graduated with a Bachelor?s of Fine Arts in 2007 and concluded with a successful showing in the school?s grad show, selling both paintings she entered.
-Within six months of graduating Sandra had her very first showing at the West Vancouver Memorial Library for the full month of September 2007.
-The show was so successful that she was invited back in 2008 for a show spanning the full two months of February and March.
-Since then Sandra has also exhibited at the Mountain Galleries in Whistler, the Leighdon Studio Gallery in Vancouver, the Silk Purse Gallery in West Vancouver, and the Ferry Building Gallery in West Vancouver.
-Currently Sandra is painting full-time and is represented by Mountain Galleries.
-She also happily accepts commission work.
+She graduated with a Bachelor’s of Fine Arts With Distinction in 2007.
+Currently Sandra is painting full-time and is represented by galleries in BC as well as Ontario